Salvadel/soc-homelab-environment/setup/wazuh-agent-setup.md

 ## Prerequisites

+Before installing the agent, ensure the Wazuh stack is fully installed and operational on Ubuntu Server.
+Full installation details are documented in [Wazuh Setup](wazuh-setup.md).

-Before installing the agent, the Windows VM network adapter was temporarily switched from the **LAN Segment** to **NAT** in VMware settings to allow internet access for downloading the agent package from packages.wazuh.com.
+The Windows VM network adapter was temporarily switched from the **LAN Segment** to **NAT** in VMware settings to allow internet access for downloading the agent package from packages.wazuh.com.
 After installation, the adapter was immediately switched back to the **LAN Segment** to restore network isolation.

 This is required because the isolated LAN Segment has no internet access by design, preventing direct download from the Wazuh package repository.